 The most important feature in winning a roadside hazards case is proving that the government or company responsible was aware of a significant highway danger, and failed to fix it.
 This frequently involves proving that a public employee, working to prevent dangerous roads, over-looked a hazard that, consequently, caused the hazardous conditions.
 At times, a case is made by showing that the government was aware of a dangerous highway, or road condition, and failed to address the hazard.

 Because the conditions at an accident site may change, it is vital that pictures are taken and that an attorney is contacted (in order to understand what defects to look for and how to preserve the evidence).
-Benson and Bingham is an experienced law firm that will help you get the compensation you deserve.
+Benson & Bingham Accident Injury Lawyers, LLC is an experienced law firm that will help you get the compensation you deserve.
 We pride ourselves in client care, and we want to help you!
 Email or give us a call today: 702-382-9798.